Winterflower/winterflower.github.io/_posts/2014-11-02-a-very-simple-introduction-to-python-part2.md

 ####A Word of Warning: Do not write infinite loops!
-Whn writing your first `while` loops, it's easy to forget to make sure that the loop terminates.
+When writing your first `while` loops, it's easy to forget to make sure that the loop terminates.
 What would happen if we leave out the statement `number+=1` from the `while` loop we wrote above?